Paraskeva Clark

-Paraskeva Clark (October 28, 1898 – August 10, 1986) was a painter. who believed that "an artist must act as a witness to class struggle and other societal issues."
+Paraskeva Clark (October 28, 1898 – August 10, 1986) was a Russian and Canadian painter. who believed that "an artist must act as a witness to class struggle and other societal issues."
 She was a member of the Canadian Group of Painters, the Canadian Society of Painters in Water Colour, Canadian Society of Graphic Art, the Ontario Society of Artists, and the Royal Canadian Academy (1966).
 Much of her art now is in the National Gallery of Canada and the Art Gallery of Ontario.